-As stated in the introduction, one of the key problems with the existing national WSR-88D radar network is that the typical radar spacings of a few hundred kilometers preclude the observations of the lowest kilometers of the atmosphere at many locations due to the earth curvature effect and the non-zero elevation of the lowest beams.
-The problem is even worse in mountainous regions due to terrain blocking.
-Important low-level features such as tornados, cold pools, gust fronts and downbursts are often missed by the network; and it is well established that low-level cold pools are very important for the support and maintenance of convective systems.
+As stated in the introduction, one of the key problems with the existing national WSR-88D radar network is that the typical radar spacings of a few hundred kilometers preclude the observations of the lowest kilometers of the atmosphere at many locations because of the earth curvature effect and the nonzero elevation of the lowest beams.
+The problem is even worse in mountainous regions because of terrain blocking.
+Important low-level features such as tornados, cold pools, gust fronts, and downbursts are often missed by the network, and it is well established that low-level cold pools are very important for the support and maintenance of convective systems.
 The proposed CASA-type dense, inexpensive radar networks promise to significantly improve the low-level coverage.

-In this section, we compare the analyses of TLXCYR, TLXCRY3km and TLX (Table 1).
+In this section, we compare the analyses of the TLX-CYR, TLXCRY3km, and TLX experiments (Table 1).
 In TLXCYR, data from the CASA radar at the Cyril site are assimilated in addition to those from the KTLX radar.
 Experiment TLX used only KTLX data, while TLXCYR3km is the same as TLXCYR except that Cyril radar data that are assimilated are limited to the lowest 3 km.
-This latter case is likely to be more realistic because there is an initial plan to collect only data below the 3 km level by the CASA radars.
+This latter case is likely to be more realistic because there is an initial plan to collect only data below the 3-km level by the CASA radars.

-As can be seen from Fig. 2, at a 90 km range, the center of the lowest radar beam of KTLX is over 1 km above the ground, and the lower edge of the 1 degree wide beam is about 500 m above ground, implying that the atmosphere below 500 m is not illuminated by the radar beam hence not observed (this problem will be worse when the radar is further away).
+As can be seen from Fig. 2 at a 90-km range, the center of the lowest radar beam of KTLX is over 1 km above the ground, and the lower edge of the 1°-wide beam is about 500 m above ground, implying that the atmosphere below 500 m is not illuminated by the radar beam, and hence is not observed (this problem will be worse when the radar is farther away).
 The addition of CASA radars fills such gaps while at the same time may increase the data resolution in the covered region.
-In certain regions, the CASA radars may even provide dual or multiple Doppler wind coverage; in our case, such coverage is very limited partly due to the positioning of the limited precipitation regions (see Fig. 1).
-The total numbers of V_r and Z observations available and assimilated at selected times in each experiment are given in Table 3.
+In certain regions, the CASA radars may even provide dual- or multiple-Doppler wind coverage; in our case, such coverage is very limited partly because of the positioning of the limited precipitation regions (see Fig. 1).
+The total numbers of V_r and Z observations available and assimilated at selected times in each experiment will be given later (see Table 3).